Skip to main content

 • monetization

-The monetization practices surrounding "Like a Dragon: Infinite Wealth" have drawn significant criticism from users, who describe them as predatory and akin to cash grabs.
-Many reviews highlight the controversial decision to lock essential features, such as New Game Plus and achievements, behind paid DLC, undermining the value of the initial purchase and raising ethical concerns about fairness in full-priced games.
-Despite the game's strengths in narrative and gameplay, the overwhelming sentiment is that its monetization strategy detracts from the overall experience and may alienate potential players.
+The monetization practices in the latest Yakuza installment have drawn significant criticism from players, who describe them as predatory and akin to cash grabs.
+Many reviews highlight the controversial decision to lock essential features, such as New Game Plus, behind paid DLC, which detracts from the overall experience of an otherwise well-received game.
+Overall, while the game itself is praised for its narrative and gameplay, the aggressive monetization strategies have left a sour impression on the community.

 • “Despite its strengths, 'Like a Dragon: Infinite Wealth' faces criticism for its monetization strategies.”